-HTC infringed upon two Nokia patents, says U.S. ITC judgeAlex Wagner - Deputy Managing Editor, News Desk
+HTC infringed upon two Nokia patents, says U.S. ITC judgeAlex Wagner - Editorial Director of News and Content

 Despite strong demand for its flagship One smartphone, HTC has had a bit of a rough 2013 so far that's included executive departures and a possible loss coming as part of its Q3 2013 results.
 Today things got just a little bit worse for the Taiwanese device maker, as Reuters notes that a U.S. International Trade Commission judge has issued a preliminary ruling that says that HTC infringed upon two patents owned by Nokia.
 The patents in question relate to data sent and received by mobile phones and tablets.